Test vectors for finite periods and base change: Introduction

 \end{theorem}

 Though most of this paper concerns only with finite fields, a comparison with the corresponding picture for $p$-adic fields may be illuminating.
 For a quadratic extension $K/k$ of $p$-adic fields, multiplicity one is true only for $(\GL_n(K),\GL_n(k))$ and not for $(\GL_n(E),{\rm U}(n,K/k))$.
 For the purposes of comparison we restrict ourselves to the former symmetric pair in which case the unique invariant linear form can be explicitly realized on the Whittaker model for any irreducible generic distinguished representation and there exists an explicit test vector for this invariant form.
 For more details, we refer to \cite{am17}.
 Suffices to say here that the mirabolic subgroup $P(k)$ of $\GL_n(k)$ plays a crucial role in the $p$-adic setting whereas it is of not much use in the finite field case.
-The point is that the space of $P(F)$-invariants on an irreducible representation of $\GL_n(E)$ can be quite large in general (see Example \ref{example}).
-Note also that over a $p$-adic field, every irreducible representation with a Whittaker model has a Kirillov model and vice-versa, while over a finite field only the cuspidal representations have a Kirillov model.
-Ultimately the finite field case is different due to semisimplicity of representations and this lack of non-trivial extensions is related to the lack of a non-trivial absolute value (see Proposition \ref{prop-kirillov-cuspidal} and Remark \ref{absolute-value}).
-In \S \ref{bz}, we redo the Bernstein-Zelevinsky theory over finite fields in order to shed light on these differences and this section may be of independent interest as well.
-As is to be expected, the Bernstein-Zelevinsky approach takes a particularly simple form in the case of finite fields.
+The point is that the space of $P(F)$-invariants on an irreducible representation of $\GL_n(E)$ can be quite large in general, and in fact we precisely describe this space in \S \ref{bz}.
+Ultimately the finite field case is different due to semisimplicity of representations and this lack of non-trivial extensions is related to the lack of a non-trivial absolute value.

 The $p$-adic case dealt with in \cite[\S 7]{am17} plays an important role in the study of distinction for the symmetric pair $(\SL_n(K),\SL_n(k))$ \cite{ap18}.
 Closely following the methods of \cite{ap18}, our main theorem can be used to characterize the members of a generic $L$-packet of $\SL_n(E)$ that admit $\SL_n(F)$-invariant vectors in terms of $\psi$-genericity.
 We refer to \S \ref{sln} for the precise result.